Irish Army Mutiny: Kevin O'Higgins

 The cabinet, already wary of the Free State Army, ordered an inquiry and appointed Garda Commissioner Eoin O'Duffy to the army command.
 The cabinet demanded the resignation of the army council and the generals resigned.
-The crisis within the army was solved but the government was divided, Richard Mulcahy, the Minister for Defence, resigned and O'Higgins was victorious in a very public power struggle within Cumann na nGaedheal.
-However the events re-affirmed the subservience of the military to the civilian government of the new state.
+The crisis within the army was solved but the government was divided, Richard Mulcahy, the Minister for Defence, resigned and O'Higgins was victorious in a very public power struggle within Cumann na nGaedheal with the events re-affirming the subservience of the military to the civilian government of the new state.

 McGrath and eight other TDs resigned from Cumann na nGaedheal then resigned their seats to contest by-elections, running as the National Party.
 However, Cumann na nGaedheal won seven of these and Sinn Féin won the other two.

 Charlie Dalton

 Charlie Dalton had started as an assassin with The Squad along with his brother, Emmet.
 He followed Michael Collins joining the pro-Treaty side and now held the position of colonel in the Army.

 Dalton was born in 1903 and grew up around Columba's Road, Drumcondra, Dublin.